Nafiz001/secure-exam-desktop-app/README.md

 Invigilo is packaged as a single Electron desktop application with an embedded backend process, so invigilators and students only ever run one executable.
 Internally it is composed of three cooperating layers:

 1. **Desktop shell (Electron main process)** — owns the OS-level window, spawns and supervises the backend API as a child process, and performs local proctoring (forbidden-process detection, window-focus/blur monitoring, forced full-screen during an active exam).
-2. **Presentation layer (React renderer, built with Vite)** — role-specific single-page dashboards for Admin, Teacher, and Student, talking to the backend exclusively over a local HTTP REST API.
+2. **Presentation layer (React renderer, built with Vite)** — role-specific single-page dashboards for Teacher and Student, talking to the backend exclusively over a local HTTP REST API.
 3. **Application/data layer (Express + PostgreSQL)** — stateless, JWT-authenticated REST API implementing exam, question, submission, and code-execution logic, backed by a PostgreSQL database (Supabase-hosted).

 ---